-- 12.1 Where the Council is unable to recruit to a job under a contract of employment or where there is a need for specialist support for a specific project, the Council will, where necessary, consider engaging individuals under a contract for services.
-These will be sourced through the relevant procurement process contained with the Council's Contract Procedure Rules, ensuring the Council is able to demonstrate value for money from competition in securing the relevant service. - 12.2 Where the contract for service is to provide cover for a vacant post, in addition to ensuring adherence to Contract Procedure Rules, decision making in relation to the appointment will be in accordance with the Council's rules in relation to appointments i.e. Appointments Panel A will determine appointments at Director level and Appointments Panel B will determine appointments at Heads of Service level.
-Heads of Service or their nominated officer will determine appointments at Accountable Manager level and below. - 12.3 With effect from April 2017, the UK Government introduced "Intermediaries Legislation" known as IR35 that reformed tax rules of off payroll working in the public sector.
+- 13.1.
+Where the Council is unable to recruit to a job under a contract of employment or where there is a need for specialist support for a specific project, the Council will, where necessary, consider engaging individuals under a contract for services.
+These will be sourced through the relevant procurement process contained with the Council's Contract Procedure Rules, ensuring the Council is able to demonstrate value for money from competition in securing the relevant service. - 13.2.
+Where the contract for service is to provide cover for a vacant post, in addition to ensuring adherence to Contract Procedure Rules, decision making in relation to the appointment will be in line with the Council's rules in relation to appointments i.e. Council will determine appointments at Chief Executive Level, Appointments Committee A will determine appointments at Director level, Appointments Committee B will determine appointments at Heads of Service.

+13.3.
+With effect from April 2017, the UK Government introduced "Intermediaries Legislation" known as IR35 that reformed tax rules of off payroll working in the public sector.
 The Council is compliant with this revised legislation.

-13.0 Exit Policy
+14. Exit Policy

-13.1 Early Retirement, Voluntary Redundancy and Compulsory Redundancy

-- 13.1.1 The Council's approach to statutory and discretionary payments on termination of employment of employees, prior to reaching normal retirement age, is set out within its Employers Discretions Policy (Local Government Pension Scheme) statement.
-This discretionary policy has been updated and is included as Appendix G and agreement to the implementation of this revised Policy is sought by County Council as part of its considerations on the Pay Policy. - 13.1.2 Any other payments falling outside the provisions or the relevant periods of contractual notice shall be subject to a formal decision made in accordance with the Scheme of Delegation as contained within the Council's Constitution. - 13.1.3 The Council operates a Severance Scheme for all its employees, payments under which are authorized in accordance with the above discretionary policy.
-Our current Severance Scheme is attached at Appendix H. - 13.1.4 The Authority will comply with the Welsh Government's guidance that full Council should be given the opportunity to vote before large severance packages beyond a particular threshold are approved for Chief Officers leaving the organisation.
+- 14.1.
+Early Retirement, Voluntary Redundancy and Compulsory Redundancy - 14.1.1.
+The Council's approach to statutory and discretionary payments on termination of employment of employees, prior to reaching normal retirement age, is set out within its Employers Discretions Policy (Local Government Pension Scheme) statement.
+This discretionary policy has been updated and is included as Appendix G and agreement to the implementation of this revised Policy is sought by County Council as part of its considerations on the Pay Policy. - 14.1.2.
+Any other payments falling outside the provisions or the relevant periods of contractual notice shall be subject to a formal decision made in accordance with the Scheme of Delegation as contained within the Council's Constitution. - 14.1.3.
+The Council operates a Severance Scheme for all its employees, payments under which are authorized in accordance with the above discretionary policy.
+Our current Severance Scheme is attached at Appendix H. - 14.1.4.
+The Authority will comply with the Welsh Government's guidance that full Council should be given the opportunity to vote before large severance packages beyond a particular threshold are approved for Chief Officers leaving the organisation.
 The guidance states that "as with salaries on appointment, the Welsh Ministers consider £100,000 is the right level for that threshold to be set.
 Members must be made aware of any statutory or contractual entitlements due to the employee and the consequences of a non-approval by Council, in which failure to fulfil the statutory or contractual obligations may enable the employee to claim damages for breach of contract".
-When calculating the value of a severance package, the following payments will be included:

-- a.
-Salary paid in lieu of notice

-- b.
-Lump sum redundancy/severance payment
+When calculating the value of a severance package, the following payments will be included: - a.
+Salary paid in lieu of notice - b.
+Lump sum redundancy/severance payment - c.

-- c.
 Cost to the Council of the strain on the pension fund arising from early access to an unreduced pension.

-13.2 Flexible Retirement
+14.2.
+Flexible Retirement

-13.2.1 Chief Officers and all other eligible Council employees are permitted to take flexible retirement in accordance with the provisions of the Local Government Pension Scheme and the Council's Flexible Retirement Scheme.
+14.2.1.
+Chief Officers and all other eligible Council employees are permitted to take flexible retirement in accordance with the provisions of the Local Government Pension Scheme and the Council's Flexible Retirement Scheme.

-13.3 Exit Cap and Recovery Provisions
+14.3.
+Exit Cap and Recovery Provisions